jawj/zapatos-docs/src/index.md

 #### `parent(columnName: string): ParentColumn`

-Within `select`, `selectOne` or `count` queries passed as subqueries to the `lateral` option of `select` or `selectOne`, the `param()` wrapper can be used to refer to a column of the table that's the subject of the immediately containing query.
+Within `select`, `selectOne` or `count` queries passed as subqueries to the `lateral` option of `select` or `selectOne`, the `parent()` wrapper can be used to refer to a column of the table that's the subject of the immediately containing query.
 For details, see the [documentation for the `lateral` option](#lateral).

 ### Manual joins using Postgres' JSON features

 We can make use of Postgres' excellent JSON support to achieve a variety of `JOIN` queries.
-That's not unique to Zapatos, of course, but perhaps it's helpful to consider a few example queries.
+That's not unique to Zapatos, of course, but it may be helpful to consider a few example queries in this context.

 Take this example, retrieving each book with its (single) author: